mhayad11/infosec/nakerah_ctf.md

-and happy news that will make our life easier so hence we will work in our target machine to get some address 17 we got addresses of system and exit now we need address of /bin/sh
+and happy news that will make our life easier so hence we will work in our target machine to get some address 17 we got addresses of system and exit now we need address of /bin/sh 18 to get the exact address of /bin/sh in the run time we add its address to starting of libc address 19 not our exploit is complete lets have a lock at it
+20
+now let's give it a try
+21

+and finally i want to say to Nakerah team “You're the best.”